aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/BeeBoss.md

     - DeathSmoke particles plays at this enemy position + (0.0, `height` + 1.5, -0.25) + a random vector between (-2.5, -0.75, 0.0) and (2.5, 0.75, 0.0)
     - `b33BotCracking` sound plays
     - Yield for 0.8 seconds if this isn't the last iteration
-- [SetCondition](../../Actors%20states/Conditions%20methods/SetCondition.md) called to inflict the [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) condition on this enemy for 9999999 main turns
+- [SetCondition](../../Actors%20states/Conditions%20methods/SetCondition.md) called to inflict the [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) condition on this enemy for 9999999 main turns (infinite)
-- [SetCondition](../../Actors%20states/Conditions%20methods/SetCondition.md) called to inflict the [DefenseDown](../../Actors%20states/BattleCondition/DefenseDown.md) condition on this enemy for 9999999 main turns
+- [SetCondition](../../Actors%20states/Conditions%20methods/SetCondition.md) called to inflict the [DefenseDown](../../Actors%20states/BattleCondition/DefenseDown.md) condition on this enemy for 9999999 main turns (infinite)
 - The sprite of the `model`'s first child (their main body part) is set to `Sprites/Entities/beeboss` index 12 (a cracked body party)
 - The `model`'s 6th child (weak smoke particles) has its ParticleSystem played
 - `data[2]` set to 1 (so this phase transition doesn't happen again)